barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 ![Pull it out](../images/payments/gray-industrial-machine-during-golden-hour-162568.jpg)
 > Photo by Pixabay on Pexels

-So far we spoke about push payments where the payer sends the payee money (e.g. bec ause there is an outstanding invoice to pay)
+So far we spoke about push payments, where the payer sends the payee money (e.g. because there is an outstanding invoice to pay).

-there are 2 scenarios where this model is not sufficient
+There are 2 scenarios where this model is not sufficient
-* recurring payments, e.g. for subscriptions or repayments you don't want to be chasing people to pay
+* Recurring payments, e.g. for subscriptions or repayments.
+You just want to get paid based on a contract, rather than chasing people to send you the payment.
-* [point of sale][46] purchases
-when you are in the supermarket and not carrying cash, you cannot drop your shopping and go to the bank to transfer the amount
+* [Point of sale][46] purchases.
+When you are in the supermarket and not carrying cash, you cannot drop your shopping and go to the bank to transfer the amount to the shop-keeper.

 ### Direct Debit